-And three options that will remove money from your categories:
+And there are three options that will remove money from your categories:

 - Reduce Overfunding: If there are any Targets in your budget that have more money assigned towards them than they need, this option will remove the extra money from those categories and send them back to Ready to Assign.

 - Reset Available Amount: Sometimes it's best to re-prioritize every single dollar in your budget.
 This button will allow you to do just that.
 By resetting Available amounts, those dollars will go right back Ready to Assign.
 It's like a mini Fresh Start!
 When you do this, you may notice that some Assigned columns become negative, which is a-ok, as long as it doesn't happen in a future month.
 This is not a good option for future months, because it can cause overspending if it is used in the future.

 - Reset Assigned Amount: As you might expect, this option will change the value in the Assigned column to zero.
 If no categories are selected, it will apply to the whole budget—but there's a prompt to confirm that decision.

 No matter which Auto-Assign option you use, remember it's important to only assign money that you already have to categories.
 If Auto-Assign ever turns Ready to Assign red, make adjustments until it returns to a happy, gray $0.00.